2025 Fall Foliage Map & Peak Leaf Color Guide

 When Do Fall Leaves Change Color?

 Leaves can change their color from as early as mid-September all the way through early November.
-Typically, the second and third week of October are the peak times, but prime foliage schedules will shift depending on where you live and your local weather conditions.
+Typically, the second and third weeks of October are the peak times, but prime foliage schedules will shift depending on where you live and your local weather conditions.

 • Foliage starts to change in the northern tier states out West and in the Midwest by late September.
 By October 4, the leaves in some areas will be past their prime.

-• Much of New England as well as the Pacific Northwest will be at or near peak fall color by October 11.
+• Much of New England, as well as the Pacific Northwest, will be at or near peak fall color by October 11.

 • A little further south, in the Blue Ridge Mountains, it looks like mid-October is your best bet.